Shoulder Impingement Specialist

 When shoulder impingement is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shoulder impingement specialist who provides detailed examination and care for patients with shoulder impingement in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shoulder impingement specialist who provides detailed examination and care for patients with shoulder impingement in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Shoulder Impingement

 Individuals with shoulder impingement may experience severe pain at rest and during activities, weakness of the arm and difficulty in raising the hand overhead.

 Diagnosis involves a physical examination where Dr. Okoroha checks the range of movement of the affected shoulder.
 X-rays and MRI scans may be ordered to view the injury and inflammation.

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.